 Hashtags are the key to this.
 They are the thread that ties social together, collating updates and letting brands stay on-trend with events as they happen.
 Beyond hashtags, replying to threads, re-sharing great posts, and following relevant accounts also keep you up-to-date.

 These tactics give your brand organic, owned coverage in a visible social setting.
-It gets your brand recognized and valued in a natural way online, boosting your image as a result.
+It gets you recognized and valued in a natural way online, boosting your brand reputation as a result.

-Press releases are the PR officer’s bread and butter, communicating crucial brand information in a concise, digestible format.
+Press releases are PR professionals’ bread and butter, communicating crucial brand information to the media and the public in a concise, digestible format.
 Businesses get vital press coverage, and journalists get a quick story to meet their deadlines — it’s a win-win.

-But journos get hundreds of press releases a day in their inbox.
+But journalists get hundreds of press releases a day in their inbox.
 So why not circumvent that entirely by creating press releases for social media?
-It’s a popular, visible space that journalists turn to for stories and opinion, so embrace it.
+It’s a popular, visible space that journalists turn to for stories and opinions, so embrace it.

 Each of your press releases should include prominent social share buttons so your customers, followers, and journalists can easily cascade them across multiple social channels.

-But you can take this further by creating press releases tailored to specific social platforms.
+But you can take this further by creating press releases tailored to specific social platforms and reaching narrowed down, targeted audiences.
+Remember to pick the right type of content for each custom release.
 For example, if you’re launching a new product, create an Instagram post with a high-quality image and succinct caption.

 Build social relationships on social platforms

 Public relations is about exactly that: relationships.
-But gone are the days when emails were sent back and forth between brands and journos to nurture relationships.
+But gone are the days when emails were sent back and forth between brands and journalists to nurture relationships.

-As a brand, you already use social media to provide effective customer service that serves and strengthens you community.
-But social media is ubiquitous, and it’s the perfect space to nourish lasting (and mutually beneficial) connections with journalists too.
+As a brand, you already use social media to provide effective customer service that serves and strengthens your community.
+But social media is ubiquitous, and it’s the perfect space to nourish lasting (and mutually beneficial) connections with journalists and public relations professionals too.

 Most, if not all, journalists use Twitter for much of their communications.
 Their Twitter tag is regularly included in their byline, and journalists often use social to spot trends and find quotes for stories.